 We note that the above condition on the background profile is general in the sense that a typical tail of boundary layer profiles mentioned in the classical book of Oleinik-Samokhin \cite{Olei} (Beginning of Chapter 4) satisfies where $m$ is a positive constant.
-By a self-similar change of variables, cf. Subsection \ref{ssv} in the Appendix, this can be reduced to